African art > Statues > Statue Ndop

 Incarnation of the king in the African art sculpture Kuba.

 Watch the video

-In the last days of the king's life, the commemorative statue placed at his bedside so that it can capture its vital energy because the object would survive him.
+In the last days of the king's life, the commemorative statue was placed at his bedside so that it could capture its vital energy because the object would survive him.
 According to Cornet (1982), these statues were intended for the sovereign's widows because after the funeral, the ndop was installed in the harem.

 On the time the successor to the throne was appointed, he isolated himself with the statue in order to draw the accumulated energy and in turn share it with his subjects.

 This item is sold with its certificate of authenticity

 You could also be interested by these items